Virtual Users

 • Fallback handling: If a workflow uses exits with multiple parameters, e.g. to collect customer name and invoice number, and only one parameter can be retrieved, the fallback exit is taken.

-Nimbus AI Services - AI Workflow
+Nimbus / Custom AI Services - Profile: AI Workflow

 🔎By design (not a limitation or reportable issue):